samurai-shmuel/team-a-orcas/README.md

 <br>
 https://team-a-orcas.github.io/index.html

 This is the result of collaboration by 4 team members of whom I was one.
 The website speaks for itself.
+I designed the landing and my own resume, while my team members designed their own resume pages